Ockley railway station: Services

-During the peak hours, the service is increased to 2 tph.
 There is no service on Saturday evenings (after approximately 18:30) or on Sundays.

 Facilities

-The station has parking for around 17 cars (15 normal spaces and two disabled) in the Station Approach.
+The station has parking for 25 cars (two disabled spaces) in Station Approach, and 6 cycle spaces.
 There is no taxi rank.
-There is a BT payphone in front of the station building.
-There are no buses that serve the station itself.
+There is a payphone in front of the station building, and a ticket machine by the entrance to Platform 2.

 Journey times

-Journey times now vary between 63 and 76 minutes to London Victoria compared to times of between only 51 and 60 minutes as recently as 1992.
+Journey times are now around 80 minutes to London Victoria, compared to times of between only 51 and 60 minutes as recently as 1992.